perscamden/asylum_diary/README.md

+*Added on 8 Jul 2025*\
+What I hope readers who are not the persecutors do and a brief explanation of my current status.

+If you see a man with messy, long hair, most likely also with a backpack and a clipboard showing a message in the UK, that might be me.
+I stopped cutting my hair since I sensed something was wrong in Lithuania in the Summer of 2022.

+You may see that I walk on the street as if I am free, but I'm not.
+I am under extreme surveillance that includes my bed and the bathroom.
+I am stalked everywhere by a group with vast numbers and influence.
+My network is intercepted.
+I receive only what the persecutors let me receive; the same applies to outbound and physical communications.
+I am put under effects almost every day by substances and unknown devices.

+If someone, especially the authorities, tries to convince you not to read what I write, it could be one from the persecutor group.
+I ask you to read my record on https://github.com/locharp/asylum_diary/ and think carefully.

+I might not be the best man, and I am very defensive now, but I confidently say that I behaved more than decent when I first applied for asylum.
+If I might be so bold, I might even be the most amicable person among all the others, and the one with the best intentions.
+But the years-long insult and torture changed things.

+I do not ask you to help me directly.
+I don't quite see how that could happen.
+If you find there might be truths to find out after reading my record and story.
+I hope that you can consider doing the following:
+1. Make sure there are people who often check on you before digging deeper or trying to help.
+And make sure they are someone you can trust your life with.
+As I have mentioned, the persecutors have enormous numbers and influence.
+A friend you can normally trust might betray you on this matter.
+2. Try to spread the word.
+Both my record and story, and your findings.

+---

 ### An incomplete encapsulation

 Created [README_2.md](https://github.com/locharp/asylum_diary/blob/main/README_2.md) that should contains some other details.
 It can be seen in it and everywhere among my entries.
 Power abuse is their belief.
 And further power abuse when it fails.